loc-conformance/linebench/README.md

 Inside a run directory: `run.json`, the record, self-contained and the one that is read back;
 `summary.csv` and `counts.csv`, the same numbers flat; `<phase>.json` and `<phase>.md`,
-hyperfine's own output; `transcript.txt`, everything the run printed; `notes.md`, the checklist to fill in by hand. `out/` holds what every counter printed and is deleted once the counts are read, unless `--keep-raw` says otherwise.
+hyperfine's own output; `transcript.txt`, everything the run printed; `notes.md`, the checklist to fill in by hand, with the "since the last run" block under it. `out/` holds every counter's JSON and is deleted once the counts are read; `--keep-raw` keeps it, and then also captures each counter's plain output beside the JSON.

 ## Reading the numbers